![]() |

 Section 500.340 Sole Economically Feasible Source Procurement

-a) Application The provisions of this Section apply to procurement from a sole economically feasible source (referred to as sole source) unless the estimated amount of the procurement is within the limit set in Section 500.330 (Small Purchases) or unless emergency conditions exist as defined in Section 500.350 (Emergency Procurements) of this Part.
+The provisions of this Section apply to procurement from a sole economically feasible source (referred to as sole source) unless the estimated amount of the procurement is within the limit set in Section 500.330 (Small Purchases) or unless emergency conditions exist as defined in Section 500.350 (Emergency Procurements), in which case small purchase or emergency procedures may be used.

-1) where the compatibility of equipment, accessories, replacement parts, or service is a paramount consideration;
+1) compatibility of equipment, accessories, replacement parts, or service is a paramount consideration;

-2) where a sole supplier's items are needed for trial use or testing;
+2) items are needed for trial use or testing of that specific product or service;

-3) where a sole supplier's item is to be procured for commercial resale;
+3) the item is to be procured for commercial resale;

-7) the procurement of art, educational (including training for continuing professional education) or entertainment services; and
+7) art, educational (including training for continuing professional education, professional memberships and related expenses) or entertainment services; and

 8) changes to existing contracts (see subsection (c)).